liPillON/gzhud_plus/README.md

 Tweaked variation of the GZDoom Fullscreen HUD, using SBARINFO.

-IndexFont replacement taken from [here](https://github.com/3saster/fullscrn_huds/tree/master/fonts/oldfont).
+The font used for Stats/Timers is taken from [here](https://github.com/3saster/fullscrn_huds/tree/master/fonts/oldfont).

 ![README](https://raw.githubusercontent.com/liPillON/gzhud_plus/main/README.png)

 ## Features:
+- hud is always drawn as on a 4:3 display (fullscreen offsets are problematic in ultra widescreen)
 - tweaked UsesAmmo/UsesSecondaryAmmo support
 - InventoryBar/SelectedInventory support
+- optional Powerup Timers (off by default)
 - optional Level Stats (off by default)
-- hidden StatusBar in automap
+- the automap screen has a fullscreen hud now

 ## Limitations: